riojosdev/100-days-of-code/log.md

 **Thoughts:** Currently I am going through on how to navigate Emacs edit text and files.
 Make emacs for suitable for daily use.
 But there are a lot of stuff I need to do.
 I am confused on what I'll choose first.

 **Link(s) to work**: None

+### Day 78: Aug 31, 2020

+**Today's Progress**: Learning Emacs

+**Thoughts:** I have been dicovering a lot of ways, I can use Emacs.
+I found the Awesome-list for emacs.
+Which helped me to reach a really big step.
+I am now actually trying to install IRC, twitter mode and maybe some other packages I found that was really useful.

+**Link(s) to work**: None